anareaty/pretty-properties/README.md

 - `format` **{Boolean}**: Optional.
 See [dayjs](https://day.js.org/docs/en/display/format)
 - `returns` **{String}**
 ### `{{durationHumanized}}`
-Turns a duration into a natural sounding string.
+Converts a duration into a natural-sounding string.
 #### Params
 - `time` **{Number}**: The input value
 - `unit` **{String}**: The unit of the input value